 How is Italian ODA changing?

 In November 2023, the Italian Parliament adopted a COP28 resolution, signed by 19 Italian MPs from all parties in the majority coalition, committing to the 0.7% ODA/GNI ratio with half of ODA dedicated to tackling climate change.
 This is also in line with the Italian government’s commitment to the 0.7% ODA to GNI ratio by 2030.
+The 0.7% target is also reiterated in the Italian cooperation strategy for 2024-2026.

 Where is Italian ODA allocated?